gbrault/gistfiles/lib/SQL/sql functions - List of Tables.md

 #Purpose
-This function node set all the flow level variables and list the database tables
+This function node set all the flow level variables and list the database tables (msg.options)

 #Variables
 A set of variables are available at the flow level.
 They are accessible using ```flow.get('sql').'variable symbole'```